MadBomber/sqa-talib/docs/getting-started/quick-start.md

 # Quick Start

-Get up and running with SQA::TALib in minutes.
+Get up and running with SQA::TAI in minutes.

 ## Your First Indicator